Improved information criteria for Bayesian model averaging in lattice field theory: Numerical tests

 Individual fit results versus $t_{\rm min}$, as well as the corresponding model averaging results, are shown in \cref{fig:nuc-1state,fig:nuc-2state}.
 Here we initially impose no signal-to-noise cut, although we would certainly advocate for doing so in a serious analysis of this data and will explore the effect of such a cut below.
 Qualitatively, we see that the results are very similar to those obtained for the synthetic two-state exponential example above: overall the model-averaged results for the PPIC and BAIC are very similar, but the PPIC is slightly more precise.
 The BPIC results tend to be much more precise, but suffer from potential bias, giving estimates at smaller $N$ which significantly disagree with the full data-set estimates.

 Within \cref{fig:nuc-1state}, we also show the difference in results between the full dataset $N = 615$ and a much smaller sub-sample of $N = 40$.
 Within the smaller dataset, increased model uncertainty is apparent in the plot of $\pr(M_\mu | \yd)$, with multiple local peaks appearing for the BAIC and PPIC.
 This uncertainty is reflected in relatively large model-averaged uncertainty relative to any of the individual fits in the ``plateau'' region for these ICs.
 With the full $N = 615$ dataset, the model probability becomes sharply peaked at the lowest value of $t_{\min}$ for which the one-state model is a good description of the data, decaying exponentially as $t_{\min}$ increases; this is precisely the behavior we expect at relatively large $N$.
-Note that despite their close agreement for most fits, the PPIC once again results in a smaller uncertainty than the BAIC due to the rejection of noisy fit results at the largest $t_{\rm min}$.
+Note that despite their close agreement for most fits, the PPIC once again results in a smaller uncertainty than the BAIC due to the rejection of noisy fit results at the largest $t_{\min}$, as visible from the ratio $r$ of PPIC to BAIC model weights which goes to zero at large $t_{\min}$.

 We further explore dependence on sample size using the nucleon data by cutting down to the first $N$ out of 615 measurements and repeating the model-averaging analysis, for $N$ taking on the values $\{40, 80, 160, 320, 615\}$.
 The results of this procedure are shown in \cref{fig:nuc-snr-scaling}, imposing various levels of minimum signal-to-noise cut and for both one-state and two-state fits; the grand average over both models is shown in \cref{fig:nuc-ga}.
 Most of the qualitative conclusions are very similar to those drawn from the synthetic data example; imposition of a signal-to-noise cut generally improves both the total uncertainty at fixed $N$ and the scaling of errors as a function of $N$.
 For the one-state fits (left column), we can see a clear saturation of the error as $N$ increases, with no decrease in uncertainty from $N=320$ to $N=615$.
 This effect can be explained by the effect discussed in the previous sub-section and clearly visible in \cref{fig:nuc-1state}, namely that as $N$ increases and data errors decrease, the ``plateau'' region in which the one-state model adequately describes the data shrinks.
 The saturation of model-averaged uncertainty is thus an indicator that our model space is incomplete.
 Indeed, we see that going instead to two-state fits (either exclusively or in the grand average) allows smaller error estimates to be obtained from the full $N=615$ dataset.